katherinezapatall/kafka-elk-project/README.md

 - Logstash: Logstash is responsible for data pre-processing and aggregation.
 It consumes log messages from Kafka, applies transformations, and forwards the data to Elasticsearch.
 - Elasticsearch: Elasticsearch serves as the central repository for log data, offering fast indexing and search capabilities, enabling real-time analysis.
 - Kibana: Kibana is used as a visualization and monitoring tool, allowing users to create custom dashboards, set up alerts, and explore log data trends.
+- Producer application: producing valuable log data concerning their activities and performance.
+- Consumer application: Consume the log data from Kafka.

 ### Steps to reproduce